vmware/vic/doc/user_doc/vic_installation/introduction.md

 - Runs the services that a VCH requires.
 - Provides a secure remote API to a client.
+- Receives Docker commands and translates those commands into vSphere API calls and vSphere infrastructure constructs.
-- Provides network forwarding so that ports to containers can be opened on the VCH endoint VM and the containers can access a public network
+- Provides network forwarding so that ports to containers can be opened on the VCH endoint VM and the containers can access a public network.
 - Manages the lifecycle of the containers, the image store, the volume store, and the container state
 - Provides logging and monitoring of its own services and of its containers.